 When to visit The Queen Charlotte Track

 I went on the Queen Charlotte Track at the beginning of March and whilst it was still warm and nice, I was unlucky enough to be caught in a serious storm which lasted the whole day.
-My first day on the track proved to be difficult as after a couple hours of hike, the rain sipped through my waterproof clothes.
+My first day on the track proved to be difficult as, after a couple hours of hike, the rain sipped through my waterproof clothes.

 I remember eating a sad, soggy sandwich whilst hiking through the storm of the century.
 It is dealing with the unexpected that makes an adventure so much more real and fun.
-I would recommend visiting the Queen Charlotte Track either during summer or beginning of Autumn if you prefer less tourists on the trail.
+I would recommend visiting the Queen Charlotte Track either during summer or beginning of Autumn if you prefer fewer tourists on the trail.
 I like quieter hikes, hence I picked Autumn for my needs.
 Please check the weather forecast and make plans accordingly.
 I was on a tight schedule and I couldn't have delayed my hike regardless, but you should take a possible storm into account when planning a trip to the Queen Charlotte Track.

 How to do The Queen Charlotte Track in 24 hours

 To access The Queen Charlotte Track you need to be located in Picton.
 First thing in the morning, you need to take the ferry to Ship Cove.
-The ferry journey takes about an hour and it drop you off right at the entrance of the trail.
+The ferry journey takes about an hour and it drops you off right at the entrance of the trail.

 In order to spend just a day on The Queen Charlotte Track, make sure you buy a return ferry ticket, leaving from Endeavour Inlet.
 The hike from Ship Cove to Endeavour Inlet shouldn't take longer than 5 hours, even if you are a slow walker.
 At the end of the journey, there is a chalet with a restaurant and a cafe called Furneaux Lodge, where you can eat some lunch and grab a cuppa.
 For me, this was about the greatest thing I came across, as I was wet and in desperate need of a hot cup of coffee and a nice meal to pick me up.